 If it’s Bad- defend; and then escape.

 When you’re just starting off Jiu Jitsu, deciding what to do and when to do is tough.
-The BJJ Dialogue is simply a roadmap to practicing Jiu Jitsu correctly.
+Consider the BJJ Dialogue as a roadmap to practicing Jiu Jitsu correctly.
 After some time, the BJJ Dialogue will become intuitive and your responses will become habitual and your decision making will quicken and the BJJ Dialogue will become subconscious.

 To help you understand Brazilian Jiu Jitsu in simplest manner possible, here’s BJJ in a single sentence: FIGHT WITH YOUR FEET